Syed26341/video-downloader/README.md

 ## 🧹 Cleanup Recommendation

-Use the `file_cleanup.py` script to auto-delete files older than 1 day.
-You can also schedule `cron/daily_cleanup.py` via a cron job.
+Use the `daily_cleanup.py` script to auto-delete files older than 1 day.
+You need to schedule `cron/daily_cleanup.py` via a cron job.

 ---